Skip to content

 Save Article

-Polity Notes for UPSC: If you are preparing for the UPSC civil services exam, you would be aware that political science is an unavoidable and most looked-upon section of the UPSC syllabus – both for the IAS UPSC prelims and the mains.
+Polity Notes for UPSC Exam: If you are preparing for the UPSC civil services exam, you would be aware that political science is an unavoidable and most looked-upon section of the UPSC syllabus – both for the IAS UPSC prelims and the mains.
 It is also available as an optional subject in the UPSC main exams.
 This article discusses the most important topics of political science for UPSC Prelims, UPSC Mains, and General Studies Paper 2.
 GeeksforGeeks has brought Important Topics of Political Science to you which can help you get your political science queries solved.

 Polity Notes for UPSC

-UPSC Notes For UPSC 2023:
+UPSC Notes For UPSC Exam:

-Most Important Polity Notes for UPSC 2023
+Most Important Polity Notes for UPSC Exam

 It is important that you have a strong interest in the topic before selecting it as an option.
 If you are interested in political science, read the UPSC political science topic-wise important questions thoroughly.